Coordination Headquarters for the Treatment of Prisoners of War: Exchanges of prisoners of war

 On September 21, 2022, an exchange of prisoners of war took place with the participation of the Coordination Headquarters.
 The Russians handed over 215 Ukrainians, including 124 officers and 89 privates and non-commissioned officers of the Armed Forces of Ukraine, NSU, DPSU, NPU, SBU, DMSU and DSST of the Ministry of Internal Affairs, as well as two civilians.
-In particular, well-known unit commanders were released: Serhiy Volynskyi, Svyatoslav Palamar, Denys Prokopenko, Yevgeny Bova, Lev Pashko, Denys Shlega, Oleg Khomenko, the author of photos from "Azovstal" Dmytro Kozatskyi, paramedic Kateryna Polishchuk and others.
+In particular, well-known unit commanders were released: Serhiy Volynskyi, Sviatoslav Palamar, Denys Prokopenko, Yevhenii Bova, Lev Pashko, Denys Shleha, Oleh Khomenko, the author of photos from "Azovstal" Dmytro Kozatskyi, paramedic Kateryna Polishchuk and others.
 The full list of those released from captivity is posted on the website of the Coordination Headquarters.

 On October 11, 2022, Ukraine returned 32 Ukrainian defenders: three officers, 28 soldiers, one sailor.
 The age of those released from captivity is 22–51 years.
 In addition, the enemy returned the body of the fallen soldier Dmytro Fialka, a citizen of Israel.